In this article, you will learn what is Extrusion Process and its working principles, types, applications, and advantages with PDF.

 In general, large quantities of hot extrusion are performed using horizontal hydraulic presses that belong to a range of 250 – 12,000 tons.
 Here, the pressure range is 30 to 700 MPa (4,400 to 102,000 psi), so lubrication is required.

-That lubrication can be obtained by glass powder in case of greater temperature extrusions and oil or graphite for all the lower temperature extrusions.
-Although hot extruded material is greatly preferred, hot extrusion has a couple of limitations associated with it that are the cost of extrusion machines and their maintenance.
+Although hot extruded material is greatly preferred, hot extrusion has a couple of limitations associated with it which are the cost of extrusion machines and their maintenance.
 There are two different two types of hot extrusion are as follows.

 Types of Hot Extrusion